Arts and Performance

 Some students build their theater resumes through internships at the Saint Michael’s Playhouse, a professional Actor’s Equity theater company running for the past 72 summers as an auxiliary enterprise of the College.
 Working alongside professional actors and designers, student interns gain invaluable experience staging four top-quality shows in just ten weeks’ time.

 Singing also resounds at St. Mike’s.
-In addition to the College Chorale and Chamber Singers, there are three thriving A Capella groups on campus that perform regularly to enthusiastic audiences: the co-ed Sleepless Knights; the all-female Acabellas, and all-male Mike Check.
-The popular Liturgical Choir brings a lively world music vibe to the chapel.
+In addition to the College Chorale, there are several thriving A Capella groups on campus that perform regularly to enthusiastic audiences.
+And the popular Liturgical Choir brings a lively world music vibe to the chapel.

 Students have access to the best of live performances through the Cultural Pass at Burlington’s Flynn Performing Arts Center.
 Additionally, Burlington is well known for its music scene and for being the birthplace of Phish, a number of jam bands, and Grace Potter and the Nocturnals.
 Local venues such as Higher Ground, the Stowe Center for the Performing Arts, Nectar’s, and others showcase top flight rock and pop groups throughout the year.